kjkistler/languages/javascript/README.md

 There are two types of code comments in JavaScript:

-* A single line comment will comment out a single line and is denoted with two forward slashes // preceding a line of JavaScript code.
+* A single line comment will comment out a single line and is denoted with two forward slashes `//` preceding a line of JavaScript code.

 ```
 // The first 5 decimals of pi
 console.log('Pi is equal to ' + 3.14159);
 ```

-* A multi-line comment will comment out multiple lines and is denoted with /* to begin the comment, and */ to end the comment.
+* A multi-line comment will comment out multiple lines and is denoted with `/*` to begin the comment and `*/` to end the comment.

 ```
 /*